 Piles or hemorrhoids is a condition that affects the lower rectum or the outer part of the anus.
 Piles bring with it pain and discomfort during a bowel movement.
 The main causes of piles are diarrhea and constipation.
-Hence, following a proper diet regime and monitoring food intake is the first step in treating piles.

 Right Food for Piles Cure

 There is a lot of information out there regarding the best food for piles.
 But decision making is difficult when it comes to what to eat and what not to eat.
 Here are some tips on the right kind of food for piles patient and also what not to eat.

 There are two main kinds of fibers – soluble and insoluble.
 Soluble fiber dissolves easily in water and helps soften the stools that make it easy to pass through the intestine.
 This prevents constipation.
 Oatmeal is a good source of soluble fiber.

 Insoluble fiber or roughage doesn’t dissolve but some amount of it helps to move unwanted waste out of the body to balance the digestive system.
 Beans, bran, whole wheat have insoluble fiber in them.

 Most of the foods rich in fiber have both types in them.
 It is important to have only the right quantity of fiber to avoid other problems like Gas.
 Around 25 to 30 gms are recommended daily.

 The lentils and legume family of food will work very well towards curing piles.
 Just about half a cup of lima beans, kidney beans, black beans will suffice for your daily goal of lentil intake.
 Legumes also have adequate fiber in them.

 Lentils are a regular part of Indian cuisine in the form of dals such as toor dal, moong dal and so on.
 Plan to include at least one kind of legume in your daily meal.